enonic/old-xp-doc/doc/first-module/content-type/display-content.rst

 picture.
 Notice the path of this content under the display name is ``/my-first-site/people/edvard-munch``.

 Now create a new folder in your project under the ``parts`` folder and name it ``person-show``.
-Now create a part descriptor file named ``part.xml``.
+Now create a part descriptor file named ``person-show.xml``.
 This descriptor only needs a display-name for now.

 .. literalinclude:: code/part.xml
    :language: xml

-Next, create the person-show controller named ``controller.js``.
+Next, create the person-show controller named ``person-show.js``.

 .. literalinclude:: code/controller.js
    :language: javascript